cardstack/glimmer-scoped-css/README.md

 ==============================================================================

 Progress note:
- - next step is to pass the real scope ID across into the virtual loader
  - pending work to look at real webpack rules so we don't hard code style-loader et al.